What is Jerusalem's Temple Mount and why is it a flashpoint?

 “That’s why metal detectors were such a factor here,” he said.

 An indication of the intense sensitivities around the site came in September 2000, when then-leader of the Israeli opposition Ariel Sharon visited the compound.
-The visit, which came after years of negotiations failed to create a Palestinian state helped spark the second intifada, or Palestinian uprising.
+The visit came after years of negotiations that failed to create a Palestinian state, and Sharon's presence helped spark the second intifada, or Palestinian uprising.

 So while the struggle over who controls the site continues, so do the tensions.